Best Behaviour (Louisa Johnson song)

 "Best Behaviour" is a song by British singer Louisa Johnson.
 It was released as a single on 3 March 2017.
 The track was written by TMS, Shungudzo Kuyimba, and Danny Parker.
+A remix featuring English rapper Stefflon Don was released on April 14, 2017.

 Music video

 The music video for "Best Behaviour" was filmed in the desert of Los Angeles.
 It was directed by Sarah Chatfield, who also directed the music video for Little Mix's "Shout Out to My Ex".
 Johnson described the video as "quite flirty and very fun at the same time.
 It's quite up tempo so you can dance to it."